Upper Mustang trekking general information

 Lo Manthang is known for its high whitewashed mud-brick walls, Gompas, and the King’s five-storey palace.
 It is believed to have been constructed in the 15th century.
 There are four significant Gompas within the walled city.

 An average trekking duration depends on the number of stops made in various villages.
 However, you can do a comfortable 10-15 days round trip journey to Upper Mustang.
 It involves trekking on dry, dusty trails with several passes to go over to reach Lo Manthang.
-The road from Tibet has already reached Lo Manthang in 2001, and a fair-weather road is under construction from Jomsom, the administrative headquarter of Mustang District.
-Due to road construction, once horse riding, locals have turned to ride motorcycles.
+The road from Tibet already got Lo Manthang in 2001, and a fair-weather highway is under construction from Jomsom, the administrative headquarter of Mustang District.
+Due to road construction, locals have turned to ride motorcycles or horse riding.

 Upper Mustang is still mysterious and surreal.
 Please visit Upper Mustang while you still have a chance to discover its unspoiled beauty.
 We do organize a hassle-free trekking holiday to Upper Mustang.